[arin-ppml] Policy Proposal: Protective Usage Transfer Policy for IPv4 Address - Revised

 > ICANN-sanctioned root, gTLD, and ccTLD operators) as well as the RIRs

-> and IANA is necessary in order to ensure the continuous operation of
+> and IANA is necessary in order to ensure the continuous operation of the

 > organization to transfer an aggregate IPv4 address resource containing